 - Give your own views after other participants; summarise the discussion.

-- If appropriate, agree a decision; clarify responsibilities and deadlines for any action points.
+- If appropriate, agree decisions; clarify responsibilities and deadlines for any action points.

 - Stick to the timetable.
 Be prepared to hold over topics for further discussion at a later date if necessary.